How do you write a resume? With so many conflicting opinions out there, we’ve set out to find the ultimate answer to this question.

 The resume power word list below will help you be more specific about what you can do and proving your leadership skills:

 - Coordinated the efforts of three consulting agencies to minimize the risk at new product launch.

 - Executed the company’s marketing strategy and achieved a 200% boost in all sales metrics.

 - Recruited and hired a team of five experts and fully onboarded them in under a month.

 - Organized the work of a 7-member product design team and conducted a workshop on cross-functional communication together with the IT team leader.

 - Regularly trained 10+ team members on the latest trends and developments in the industry during weekly workshops.

 Expert Hint: Resume power words can’t only appear in one section of your resume.
 In fact, you should distribute them throughout the entire document.
 The very first section in which they should start appearing is the resume profile section that tops your document.

 5. Communicating With Others

-Communication, both oral and written, is crucial to your workplace success.
+Communication skills, both oral and written, are crucial to your workplace success.